How Archives went from 'National Treasure' to political prey

 WASHINGTON (AP) — It was the setting for “National Treasure,” the movie in which Nicolas Cage's character tries to steal the Declaration of Independence.
 It has long been among the most trafficked tourist destinations in the nation's capital.

-But what the National Archives and Records Administration has never been — until now — is the locus of a criminal investigation of a former president.
+But what the National Archives and Records Administration has never been — until now — is the focus of a criminal investigation of a former president.

 “I don’t think Donald Trump has politicized the National Archives," said Tim Naftali, the first director of the Richard Nixon Presidential Library and Museum.
 “I think what Donald Trump did was cross red lines that civil servants had to respond to.”